 Function HospitalizationLengthOfStay("Encounter, Performed") returns Integer

-Returns the number of days from the start of inpatient encounter or Emergency Department visit completed immediately prior to the inpatient encounter through to the end of the inpatient stay.
-The LengthInDays function returns difference in calendar days, including leap years, as midnights crossed.
+Returns the number of days from the start of the inpatient encounter or Emergency Department visit completed immediately prior to the inpatient encounter through to the end of the inpatient stay.
+The LengthInDays function returns the difference in calendar days, including leap years, as midnights crossed.

 define function "HospitalizationLengthofStay"(Encounter "Encounter, Performed" ):